 A tab can be created at the root level of a workspace to help organize the contents of the workspace.
 For example, a project may consist of three related folders.
 A tab can be created to hold these three folders together.
 A tab can only contain folders.

 Documents are files that users store their information.
 Common examples are Microsoft Word (.doc, and .docx) and Adobe PDF (.pdf) documents.
-They can be almost any type including, but not limited to, text, graphics, video, or audio.
+They can be of almost any type, including, but not limited to, text, graphics, video, or audio.

 Content aside, documents also have metadata associated with them.
 Some of this is information about the document itself, such as the file name, file size, and the date the document was created. iManage Work can also associate additional properties such as client, matter, attorney, or jurisdiction.
 This information allows users to more quickly find documents from a search, or better organize and store the document.
 The set of these properties is referred to collectively as a profile, such as a document profile.

 Closely related with documents are emails and texts.
 Emails and texts are messages sent through an electronic messaging system.
-They are commonly stored on a user's computer and can be treated as a document in many aspects.
+They're commonly stored on a user's device and can be treated as a document in many aspects.
 They can be opened, edited, deleted, and attached to other emails and documents. iManage Work treats emails as documents, although there are a additional options unique to the email format.
-See Metadata for additional details.
+Refer to Metadata for additional details.

 Documents are identified internally by the document ID.
 The document ID uniquely identifies the document.
 The document ID is a combination of the library name, the document number assigned at the time the document is first created or imported, and a version number.
 For example: active_us!436.2.

-Document choing is enabled by the document class or subclass.
+Document echoing is enabled by the document class or subclass.
 In iManage Control Center, see Metadata > Classes / Subclasses, selecting a profile for either the class or subclass for more details.

 The effects of echoing are:

-If document echoing is allowed for the document, that copy is not deleted when the document is checked back in to iManage Work.
-It is retained on the local computer as a file, independent now of iManage Work.
-Users need to be aware that there is a potential security concern if the document contains business sensitive material.
+- If document echoing is allowed for the document, that copy isn't deleted when the document is checked back in to iManage Work.
+It's kept on the local device as a file, independent now of iManage Work.
+Users need to be aware that there is a potential security concern if the document contains business-sensitive material.

-If document echoing is not allowed for the document, the local version is deleted during the check in.
-Some organizations recognize a risk for having documents on unsecured computers, or stored outside of iManage Work.
+- If document echoing isn't allowed for the document, the local version is deleted during the check-in.
+Some organizations recognize a risk for having documents on unsecured computers, or stored outside iManage Work.
 A common best practice prohibits the use of document echoing.

 Locking and unlocking a document

-A locked document is one that cannot be edited.
+A locked document is one that can't be edited.
 There are two conditions that lock a document: Checkout, and unavailable.

-A document becomes locked when it is checked out by a user selecting the Edit option in their iManage Work client application, such as iManage Work For Windows.
+- A document becomes locked when it's checked out by a user selecting the Edit option in their iManage Work client application, such as iManage Work For Windows.
 While checked out, the document can be edited by that user.
-During this time, however, other users cannot check it out or make edits to it.
+During this time, however, other users can't check it out or make edits to it.
 When the document is checked back in, the lock is removed, and it becomes available to other users.

-A document becomes locked when it is unavailable.
-The document becomes unavailable if during check in, the document cannot be accessed on the local drive.
+- A document becomes locked when it's unavailable.
+The document becomes unavailable if during check in, the document can't be accessed on the local drive.
 This could be for several reasons, including the document became corrupted, locally deleted, or the drive is unavailable.

-When a user checks out a document, a copy is made on the user's local computer, with all modifications being saved there first.
+When a user checks out a document, a copy is made on the user's local device, with all modifications being saved there first.
 In normal conditions, the user checks the document back in.
-During the check in, the document may be automatically deleted from the local computer, depending on its echo or shadow status (see Echoing A Document).
+During the check in, the document may be automatically deleted from the local device, depending on its echo or shadow status (refer to Echoing A Document).
 However, if the local copy becomes unexpectedly unavailable, it may not be able to be checked back in properly.
 In any case, the document is marked as locked within the iManage system.
 After being unlocked from an unavailable state, the last version available on iManage Work becomes the current version.

 To unlock a document, the user must be one of the following: